open-socialism/open-socialism-site/tldr-for-software-people.md

 * We are living the capitalist dream.
 We worked hard in school, probably went to college, got a job in IT, worked hard and are paid handsomely.
 * However, in reality this was likely only possible because we grew up in a middle class family and were able to focus on our study, not the problems with our young lives.
-* We also have hit the supply and demand jackpot and get pampered and paid well way out of proportion to our actual benefit to society.
+* We also have hit the supply and demand jackpot in terms of our skill set and get pampered and paid well way out of proportion to our actual benefit to society.

 ## What is a good new system then?